NtRaiseHardError/Reverse-Engineering-101/Tutorials/General/3 - Stack I.md

               Stack
 ```

-Right now, the frame is flat but in a later, we will go through an example of growing the frame to reserve space for data storage.
+Right now, the frame is flat but later, we will go through an example of growing the frame to reserve space for data storage.

 And finally, the last instruction `pop ebp`. `pop`ing is the reverse of `push` and is done like so: move the value, from where `esp` points, into the specified register in the instruction (`ebp`) and move `esp` down a "segment" (4 bytes) (like removing a plate).
 Here is what it will look like: